Yoga & Rafting Expedition in Nepal

-Join our yoga rafting expedition in Nepal.
+Take a break from your busy life and join our yoga rafting expedition in Nepal and delve into the sacred tradition of yoga and meditation whilst submerged in nature.
 Grab a matt and a paddle and get out into the wild, where nature is our classroom.
+This is our most talked about trip, and you can certainly see why it’s so popular

 People do Yoga for a number of reasons…to feel fitter, be more energetic, to be happier and peaceful and we think the river offers the perfect environment to practice it.